DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

-England's Department for Education welcomes non-UK citizens who wish to train to teach in England.
-This step by step guide explains how citizens from all countries outside the UK can apply for teacher training.
+Citizens of every country in the world can apply to train to teach in England.

 If you're already a qualified teacher, find out how you can [teach in England if you completed your teacher training outside the UK.](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).